WiseLibs/better-sqlite3/README.md

 If successful, the callback's second parameter will be an object that represents the first row retrieved by the query.
 The object's keys represent column names.
 If the statement was successful but retrieved no data, the second parameter will be `undefined` instead.

+You can optionally specify [bind parameters](#binding-parameters), which are automatically unbound when execution completes.

 ### .all([...bindParameters], callback) -> this

 **(only on read-only statements)*

 Similar to [`.get()`](#getbindparameters-callback---this), but instead of only retrieving one row all matching rows will be retrieved.
 The callback's second parameter will be an array of row objects.
 If no rows are retrieved, the array will be empty.

+You can optionally specify [bind parameters](#binding-parameters), which are automatically unbound when execution completes.

 ### .each([...bindParameters], rowCallback, finalCallback) -> this